Sp2026-CSS-360-Group-Project/FocusKit/README.md

 ## Static analysis and review

+How to setup the extension on chrome.

+1:
+Download the repo.
+2:
+open chrome, go to settings click extensions.
+3:
+press load unpacked.
+4:
+find repo folder, select it.
+5:
+refresh extension next to the errors button.
+6:
+open Focuskit chrome extension like other chrome extensions normally.

 This project uses Prettier as the formatter.
 Run `npm run format` to format tracked source, test, configuration, and documentation files, or `npm run format:check` to verify formatting without changing files.